PlutoZhang/Zowe-docs/topics/zoegettingstarted.md

     pax -ppx -rf <pax-file-name>.pax
     ```

-    **Note**: When your terminal is connected to z/OS through ftp or sftp you can prepend commands with l to have them issued against your desktop.
-To list the contents of a directory on your desktop, type `lls` where `ls` will list contents of a directory on z/OS.

     Where _pax-file-name_ is a variable that indicates the name of the PAX file you downloaded.
 For example, zoe-0.8.1.pax.

+    **Note**: When your terminal is connected to z/OS through FTP or SFTP, you can prepend commands with l to have them issued against your desktop.
+To list the contents of a directory on your desktop, type `lls` where `ls` will list contents of a directory on z/OS.

     This will expand to a file structure.